 “Oh, Tim.
 You’re such a Townie.”

 Most nights we entertain two distinct groups of friends – his clique of popular ass-kissers and my misfits and pot smokers.
 The Rat is my test of which friends really like me.
 When we go to shows there, Jack’s friends have to let everyone know they are Harvard boys – not a good way to make friends with the locals.
 My friends generally scowl and stand against the walls, making no effort to be friendly.
 They fit right in.
 We spend more time outside on the curb in Kenmore Square harassing the baseball fans and Boston University students unlucky enough to wander by.
 Our Townie reputations are enhanced by making fun of any and all students.
-Jack feels it is disloyal to pick on them ‘just because they couldn’t get into a really good school.’
+Jack feels it is disloyal to pick on them ‘just because they can’t get into a really good school.’
 One BU undergrad actually gives as good as he gets, quickly turning our taunts against us.
 He is a gangly tall kid from Long Island, with a honking nose and the Bronx accent to go with it.
 His name is Howard.
 We keep calling him Joey Ramone.
 He takes it as a compliment.
 Forty years later, he makes millions on Sirius satellite radio.
 Too bad he has to live on a satellite in outer space.
 Not many places to spend all that money.
 His main expense is live streaming porn.

 “Don’t you wanna inspire the players and get the crowd a’goin’ to beat Dartmouth?”
 I slip into dialogue.

 He looks shocked at my grammar.
 “Maybe that works at farming schools.
 You don’t come to Harvard to get the students ‘a’goin,’” he mocks me.
 We are dismissed.